 Welcome to another character interview, folks!
 Today, I’d like to introduce you to one of Claudie Arsenault’s characters from her recently published book, City of Strife!
 This character is known by his author as the “Grey-A Rage baby”

-Larryn is a grey-ace angry cook who owns a shelter for the homeless at the bottom of Isandor.
+Larryn is a grey-ace angry cook in City of Strife who owns a shelter for the homeless at the bottom of Isandor.
 Everyone is welcome in, free of charge… unless you’re a noble.
 He clearly has an history with the upper classes, along with justified anger at the poverty they enforce on everyone, and little self-control over said rage.

 Q: If you had a free day with nothing to do, what would you do?